csc7/PP2_CI/README.md

 - ### **Site Owner**
 15. As owner, I want to create a website that provides a basic service (wavelet generation) so users can use it to check and obtain wavelets without using longer solutions for the generation/checking of them.
 16. As owner, I want to create a website that is the base for further development, so I can keep showing my work and offer more solutions in the future.
-17. As owner, alogn with other points of this section, I want to show my work and give the option to users to contact me if they wish.
+17. As owner, along with other points of this section, I want to show my work and give the option to users to contact me if they wish.
 18. As owner, I want to provide a website that can be browsed fully without using the back button, so users have a "map" of the website at all times and do not get issues while navigating (like sending data to a server interrupted or resent).
 19. As owner, I want to provide a responsive website, so user can access it from any device without any constraint to navigate, find and/or use the website.
-20. As owner, I want to give an interactive website that update colours, graphs and information, so users enjoy the navigation in the website and intantly know if the website works properly or it does not.
+20. As owner, I want to give an interactive website that update colours, graphs and information, so users enjoy the navigation on the website and instantly know if the website works properly or it does not.
 21. As owner, I want to put a brand in the top left, so users not only associate the brand with the website but also they can click it for the "home" (Functions) page.
 22. As owner, I want to provide a website that summarises the type of wavelets so users can use it as a reference.
 23. As owner, I want to give an interactive website, so users test their own wavelets without having to replicate the formulas with their own parameters themselves.
 24. As owner, I want to provide a quiz so users can use the website as a basic entertainment when they want a short break from their activities.
-25. As owner, I want to give as many options to be contacted as possible, so users can choose forms or links in the footer to send their consultations and/or feedback in a very fast way without having to navigate throuth the website.
+25. As owner, I want to give as many options to be contacted as possible, so users can choose forms or links in the footer to send their consultations and/or feedback in a very fast way without having to navigate through the website.
-26. As owner, I want to inform users if they consultation/message was succesfully sent, so they know if they need to resend it or they do not.
+26. As owner, I want to inform users if they consultation/message was successfully sent, so they know if they need to resend it or they do not.
 27. As owner, I want to inform the user, through an error page, if there is any error when loading the website.
-28. As owner, I want to validate the contact form and e-mail field for sending wavelet data, so users cannot send empty forms or data, simultaneously letting them know if the form or data is succesfully sent.
+28. As owner, I want to validate the contact form and e-mail field for sending wavelet data, so users cannot send empty forms or data, simultaneously letting them know if the form or data is successfully sent.